jkaye2012/cppinecone/docs/index.md

   control
 * Some Pinecone API operations seem to return undocumented data with their results.
 Cppinecone provides support only for data explicitly documented in Pinecone's API reference
+* Cppinecone has been tested only on Debian-based Linux distributions using the Clang compiler.
+Other platforms and compilers should be supported, but this support has not been verified.
+If you find compatibility issues, please create an issue.

 ## Dependencies